Matt Vierling Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.77 team ERA that ranks sixth among all league pitching staffs.
+- The Rangers have the sixth-ranked team ERA among all league pitching staffs (3.81).

-- Rangers pitchers combine to allow the fifth-fewest home runs in baseball (77 total, one per game).
+- Rangers pitchers combine to surrender 79 home runs (one per game), the sixth-fewest in baseball.

-- The Rangers are sending Heaney (5-4) to the mound to make his 15th start of the season.
-He is 5-4 with a 3.98 ERA and 76 strikeouts in 72 1/3 innings pitched.
+- Perez makes the start for the Rangers, his 16th of the season.
+He is 7-3 with a 4.38 ERA and 56 strikeouts in 84 1/3 innings pitched.

-- In his most recent time out on Tuesday, the lefty tossed 5 2/3 innings against the Chicago White Sox, allowing two earned runs while surrendering five hits.
+- The left-hander's last time out was on Thursday against the Chicago White Sox, when he went seven innings, surrendering two earned runs while giving up four hits.

-- The 32-year-old has put together a 3.98 ERA and 9.5 strikeouts per nine innings in 14 games this season, while allowing a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.